Join the campaign to receive updates and opportunities to be involved!

 • Ward councillors, either Central ward or Stoke-Tāhunanui ward depending on where you live (four seats to fill)

-• ‘At large’ councillors (four seats to fill)
+• ‘At large’ councillors (three seats to fill)

-If you are on the Māori roll, you will also have three votes:
+If you are on the Māori roll, you will vote for:

 • Mayor